Probate Law

 A personal representative, also known as an executor/executrix or an administrator, is responsible for managing and settling the decedent's estate.
 This includes handling property transfers, paying debts, and filing necessary documents with the Probate Division in either DC or Massachusetts Superior Courts.

-In Washington, D.C. and Massachusetts, if someone passes away without a will, the probate court uses intestacy laws to decide who should be appointed to divide their belongings.
+In Washington DC, Massachusetts, and Maryland, if someone passes away without a will, the probate court uses intestacy laws to decide who should be appointed to divide their belongings.
 Priority of appointment starts with the Decedent’s spouse and then the children if the decedent died without a spouse.

 Yes, absolutely.
 Our experienced team can provide the legal guidance and support you need to navigate the process while minimizing potential risks.
 We can help you with all aspects of estate administration, from filing the necessary documents to settling debt and distributing assets.